dylanized/readme-template/README.md

 | Test File #1 | details |
 | Test File #2 | details |

-To execute active tests, run `npm test`.
+To run tests, see Tasks section above.

 To deactivate tests, prefix the filename with an underscore.